 With no direct flights from either the US or Europe, you’ll need to summon up your spirit of adventure to reach the British Virgin Islands to begin with.

 Connect from neighbouring countries, like Puerto Rico, St. Thomas, Antigua, or St. Maarten, and fly into Terrence B. Lettsome Airport (EIS) on Tortola.

 From there, it’s relatively straightforward to get around by car or by ferry to the neighbouring islands.
 Although, if you are arriving after 4pm and plan to head straight from Tortola to one of the other islands then do check in advance that your connection will still be running.

 Disclosure: I visited Tortola as a guest of the British Virgin Islands but as ever, as always, what I write here is up to me.

 More About Travel in the Caribbean

-- Bring Barbados home with these easy Bajan Recipes (substitutes included!)
+- Bring Barbados home with grandma’s Bajan Recipes

 - Should you go inside a Bri-Bri Village in Costa Rica?